matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 slug: willebrant-the-pilgrim-en
 typeName: Review
 title: Willebrant – "The Pilgrim"
-subTitle: A Dive Into The Sound Ocean
+subTitle: Diving Into An Ocean Of Sound
-seoTitle: Willebrant – "The Pilgrim" – A Dive Into The Sound Ocean
+seoTitle: Willebrant – "The Pilgrim" – Diving Into An Ocean Of Sound
 description: Willebrant has a new EP out!
 "The Pilgrim" is about the journey of someone setting out on an adventure.
 The five songs which are inspired by the El Camino de Santiago already made it to my list of the favourite ambient